Mudit5149/Mudit_JFS/Readme.txt

+just created a branch html-assignment.

+Assignment folder will be contain files of HTML,CSS,JavaScript.

 Added this line in css-assignment branch.

-Assignment folder will be contain files of HTML,CSS,JavaScript.

-just created a branch html-assignment.
+Added this line  in master branch (Section 2 cssfile.css)